jeffpar/pcjs.v1/devices/ti57/rom/README.md

 - [4,146,928](../patents/us4146928)
 - [4,277,675](../patents/us4277675) (not very readable)

-#### "Patent ROM"
+#### Patent ROM

-This is the essentially the ROM that Sean produced using listings from six different TI patents.
+This is the essentially the ROM that Sean produced using listings from multiple TI patents.

 Since all the patent object code listings assume little-endian, I created [Patent ROM (Little-endian)](ti57patle.bin) from Sean's [Patent ROM (Big-endian)](ti57patbe.bin) and generated a [dump](ti57patle.txt) below, for comparison purposes.